Node similarity distribution of complex networks and its application in link prediction

-Node similarity has wide applications in many network-related problems.
-Link prediction \cite{liben07} is one of these problems, which is actually grounded in the empirical observation that similar entities are likely to interact with each other.
-The task of link prediction is to estimate the link formation probability, which is often proportional to the node similarity score, in order to make predictions on the missing or future links of the current network.
-To achieve good prediction accuracy, tools from the areas of complex networks \cite{lv11} and machine learning \cite{martinez17} have been employed to design link prediction methods.
-The graph-based link prediction methods seem more appealing than the other methods, since they are more general and computational cost saving, while with competitive prediction accuracy.
+Node-similarity has important applications in many network prediction problems~\cite{ren2018structure}.
+As a typical network prediction problem, link prediction \cite{liben07} is grounded on the empirical observation that similar entities are likely to interact with each other.
+In link prediction, each unconnected node pair is assigned with a similarity score.
+Those with large scores are assumed to have missing or future links with high possibility.
+To design link prediction methods, tools from network science~\cite{lv11,martinez17} and machine learning~\cite{chen2016scaling,duan2017ensemble,xiao20183} have been employed.
+Among these, the graph-based methods has recently gained considerable popularity for their computationally efficiency and competitive prediction accuracy.